 About the Division of Engineering Education and Centers

 The Division of Engineering Education and Centers (EEC) integrates disciplinary basic research and education conducted in other divisions of ENG and across NSF, into strategic frameworks critical to addressing societal grand challenges and to promoting innovation.
 Research in the EEC portfolio spans both the physical and life sciences and engineering, from materials to new device concepts, subsystems and systems.
 Applications range across a wide spectrum, including energy, health care, telecommunications, nanoelectronics, advanced manufacturing, civil infrastructure, the environment, information networks and others.
-The Division also supports scholarly studies in engineering education and broadening participation.
+The Division also supports scholarly studies in engineering education, broadening participation and workforce development.
 Topics of interest include: understanding how people learn engineering, creating diverse pathways for engineering formation and developing future faculty, graduate and undergraduate students, post-doctoral scholars and K-12 teachers.

 The programs in EEC are administratively managed within four clusters.